kailaix/ADCME.jl/docs/src/index.md

 # Overview

-ADCME is suitable for conducting inverse modeling in scientific computing.
+ADCME is suitable for conducting inverse modeling in scientific computing; specifically, ADCME targets **physics informed machine learning**, which leverages machine learning techniques to solve challenging scientific computing problems.
 The purpose of the package is to: (1) provide differentiable programming framework for scientific computing based on TensorFlow automatic differentiation (AD) backend; (2) adapt syntax to facilitate implementing scientific computing, particularly for numerical PDE discretization schemes; (3) supply missing functionalities in the backend (TensorFlow) that are important for engineering, such as sparse linear algebra, constrained optimization, etc. Applications include

+- physics informed machine learning (a.k.a., scientific machine learning, physics informed learning, etc.)

 - coupled hydrological and full waveform inversion